zjunlp/KnowPrompt/README.md

 # What's New

 ## March,30 2022
-* Our follow-up paper on prompting RE (RetrievalRE) [Relation Extraction as Open-book Examination: Retrieval-enhanced Prompt Tuning](https://arxiv.org/abs/2205.02355)) has been accepted by SIGIR2022.
-The project address is visible at [https://github.com/zjunlp/PromptKG/tree/main/research/RetrievalRE].
+* Our follow-up paper on prompting RE [Relation Extraction as Open-book Examination: Retrieval-enhanced Prompt Tuning](https://arxiv.org/abs/2205.02355)) has been accepted by SIGIR2022.
+The project address is visible at [RetrievalRE](https://github.com/zjunlp/PromptKG/tree/main/research/RetrievalRE).
-*

 ## Jan,14 2022
 * Our paper [KnowPrompt: Knowledge-aware Prompt-tuning with Synergistic Optimization for Relation Extraction](https://arxiv.org/abs/2104.07650) has been accepted by WWW2022.